Beech Hill Advisors Inc. Sells 565 Shares of QUALCOMM Incorporated (NASDAQ:QCOM)

 In other news, EVP Alexander H. Rogers sold 5,526 shares of QUALCOMM stock in a transaction that occurred on Monday, November 23rd.
 The shares were sold at an average price of $142.48, for a total transaction of $787,344.48.
 Following the completion of the sale, the executive vice president now owns 29,779 shares of the company’s stock, valued at $4,242,911.92.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CAO Erin L. Polek sold 3,455 shares of QUALCOMM stock in a transaction that occurred on Monday, November 23rd.
 The shares were sold at an average price of $142.48, for a total transaction of $492,268.40.
 Following the sale, the chief accounting officer now directly owns 2,738 shares of the company’s stock, valued at approximately $390,110.24.
 The disclosure for this sale can be found here.
 Insiders have sold 136,909 shares of company stock valued at $20,502,275 in the last 90 days.
 Company insiders own 0.12% of the company’s stock.

 A number of research firms have commented on QCOM.
-KeyCorp raised their price target on QUALCOMM from $175.00 to $180.00 and gave the company an “overweight” rating in a report on Wednesday, January 6th.
-Canaccord Genuity raised their price objective on QUALCOMM from $175.00 to $180.00 and gave the company a “buy” rating in a research report on Tuesday, January 5th.
-Mizuho raised their price objective on QUALCOMM from $154.00 to $163.00 and gave the company a “buy” rating in a research report on Monday, December 28th.
-Exane BNP Paribas upgraded QUALCOMM from an “underperform” rating to an “outperform” rating and set a $140.00 price objective for the company in a research report on Friday, September 25th.
-Finally, Robert W. Baird began coverage on QUALCOMM in a research report on Tuesday, December 22nd.
-They set an “outperform” rating and a $200.00 price objective for the company.
+Standpoint Research cut QUALCOMM from a “buy” rating to a “hold” rating in a report on Friday, December 11th.
+Robert W. Baird began coverage on QUALCOMM in a report on Tuesday, December 22nd.
+They set an “outperform” rating and a $200.00 price target on the stock.
+Sanford C. Bernstein restated a “buy” rating and set a $165.00 price objective on shares of QUALCOMM in a research report on Thursday, November 5th.
+UBS Group raised their price objective on QUALCOMM from $105.00 to $125.00 and gave the company a “neutral” rating in a research report on Thursday, November 5th.
+Finally, Bank of America raised their price objective on QUALCOMM from $165.00 to $180.00 and gave the company a “buy” rating in a research report on Thursday, November 5th.
 One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating, twenty have given a buy rating and one has issued a strong buy rating to the company’s stock.
 QUALCOMM presently has an average rating of “Buy” and an average price target of $150.04.

 About QUALCOMM